 So, what is the message for us in all of this, if Jesus’ words were directed primarily to his disciples in the first century?

 Though Jesus was primarily addressing the destruction of the temple and of Jerusalem which would happen within that generation, Jesus’ words have application to us today as we await his final “parousia”, his second coming.
 Jesus has given us work to do: the communication of his good news in word and in deed to all the nations.
 We need to be supporting missionaries who carry the Gospel to other lands, and we need to share the good news of Jesus with those in our own community.
-Whatever work the Lord has given us to do—raising families, working farms, teaching school, whatever we do, we need to do it well, to his glory.
+Whatever work the Lord has given us to do—raising families, tending a garden, teaching school, working in an office, whatever we do, we need to do it well, to his glory.
 If we are doing that, then we will be ready when Jesus comes again.

 So, during this Advent season, we remember Christ’s first coming and we prepare for his return.
 But there is also a third sense in which Christ comes to us.
 Phillips Brooks talks about this third sense in his lovely Christmas Carol, “O Little Town of Bethlehem”.
 In the third verse we sing: